Land (economics): Significance

 Land plays a vital role in advanced economies.
 In the UK, the "non-produced asset of land" accounts for 51% of the country's total net worth, implying that it plays a more critical role in the economy than capital.

 Academic

-Some United Kingdom and commonwealth universities offer courses in land economy, where economics is studied alongside law, business regulation, surveying, and the built and natural environments.
+Some United Kingdom and Commonwealth universities offer courses in land economy, in which economics is studied alongside law, business regulation, surveying, and the built and natural environments.
 This mode of study at Cambridge dates back to 1917 when William Cecil Dampier suggested the creation of a school of rural economy at the university.

 Accounting

 As a tangible asset, land is represented in accounting as a fixed asset or a capital asset.

 Sustainability

 The sustainable use of land is the focus of some economic theories.